apache/arrow/docs/source/python/integration.rst

 Developers can use Arrow to exchange data between various technologies and languages without incurring in any extra cost of marshalling/unmarshalling the data.
-The arrow bindings and Arrow native libraries on the various platforms will all understand Arrow data natively wihout the need to decode it.
+The Arrow bindings and Arrow native libraries on the various platforms will all understand Arrow data natively wihout the need to decode it.